In project management, time tracking refers to keeping track of the amount of time team members spend doing all or part of the work they’re assigned.

 Smart time tracking yields actionable data that you can look at and see what to change to manage projects better, faster, and under budget.
 Time tracking helps measure project progress, the time individual team members spend on specific tasks, and that way, it’s easy to see what to change to increase the team’s productivity.

-With a view of how long it takes specific team members to deliver specific tasks, the project manager can uncover where to assign team members to achieve maximum productivity.
+With a view of how long it takes specific team members to deliver specific tasks, the project manager can uncover project reports to assign team members to achieve maximum productivity.